Team Leaders are the heartbeat of the Contact Center.

 If you’re in charge — and you take the Team Leader job role seriously — don’t accept basic.

-Because basic doesn’t move the dial on being ‘better’.
+Because basic doesn’t move the needle on becoming better.
 With all the great benefits that come with that.

-There’s no question that a Team Leader needs to master each of the six individual domains I’ve shared in this article.
+There’s no question that Team Leaders need to master each of the four individual domains outlined above.

 But do you want to know when you’ll know that your Team Leaders are gaining job mastery?